jaj42/GraPhysio/README.md

 CSV, Parquet, EDF and Matlab files.

 ## Install instructions
-For the best experience, conda is recommended:

-conda install -c conda-forge graphysio

-Alternatively you can then install the latest version of GraPhysio from PyPi by tying the following command:
+You can then install the latest version of GraPhysio from PyPi by tying the following command:

 > python -m pip install graphysio

+or from conda-forge by typing the following command:

+> conda install -c conda-forge graphysio

 You can launch GraPhysio by typing: